-The Dalby Turf Maze, in a remote part of North Yorkshire, may be one of the oldest turf mazes in England.
+The Dalby Turf Maze, also known as the City of Troy, may be one of the oldest turf mazes in England.
 Or it could be a relative newcomer, dating back only to the 19th century.
-Like all of England’s remaining turf mazes, its history and origins are mysterious and obscure.
+Like all of England’s remaining turf mazes, the history and origins of the Dalby labyrinth, in a remote part of North Yorkshire, are mysterious and obscure.

 Unknown Origins of the Dalby Turf Maze

-The Dalby maze is the smallest remaining turf maze in Europe.
+At 26ft by 22 ft, the Dalby maze (or labyrinth) is the smallest remaining turf maze in Europe.
 It is cut in a classic seven-ring design, a pattern that has been found on Greek and Roman pottery, as well as in some Scandinavian mazes.
 The -by ending of the place name also indicates Norse origins, leading people to assume that the maze dates back to the Viking era.

 City of Troy: What’s in a Name?

-References to the ancient city of Troy are common in maze names.
+References to the ancient city of Troy are common in maze names in England and northern Europe.
 The Somerton maze in Oxfordshire is known as Troy-Town, and “Troy” or “Walls of Troy” were the names of several older mazes that have now disappeared.
 There are two stone labyrinths in the Scilly Isles called Troy Town, and a number of Danish mazes were called Trojborg or Trelleborg.
 These references link in with the legend that the walls of ancient Troy were built in such a way as to prevent unwanted intruders from finding their way out.

 Finding the Dalby Turf Maze